 4. Hill's Science Diet Perfect Weight Small & Mini

-- Lean muscle support to help maintain strength during weight loss
+- Lean muscle support: Helps maintain muscle during weight reduction

 - Maintains lean muscle